reivaxy/aquaMonitor/README.md

 A PCB design (for Fritzing http://fritzing.org/home/) is provided, you can either order the PCB, make it yourself, or use a prototyping board instead.

+The branch named "wifi" explores IOT: Exposition of an embedded web server to display data and access configuration, creation of a wifi access point for other modules to connect and share the GSM module... etc.

 Disclaimer: This system description is provided with no warranty whatsoever.
 If you use it, you accept to do so at your own risks, should a bug or any event be the cause of a malfunction.
 Originally supposed to run on a UNO board, this project does not take full advantage of more advanced Mega board features.